What You Need To Know About Large Format, Rectified & Non-Rectified Tiles

 Difficulties can arise when the edge or corner of one tile sits slightly higher than the edge of the corner of the next tile, this is commonly known as lipping.
 This is especially noticeable for rectified tiles as they are typically installed with a finer grout joint.

-A rectified tile is a tile that has been cut or trimmed to exact size after being kiln fired.
-This results in the tiles having very square edges with the tiles in that particular production lot being all identical in size.
+A rectified tile is a tile that has been cut or trimmed to size after being kiln fired.
+This results in the tiles having very flat square edges and for the same production lot the tiles are almost identical in size.

 When installed with a small grout join a rectified tile creates a seamless look and over larger areas the joins tend to ‘disappear’.
 The shape of each individual tile blends into one uninterrupted surface as light glides from one tile to the next.